fluves/pywaterinfo/README.rst

     python setup.py build_sphinx

 The resulting html files will be in the `docs\_build\html folder`.
-Double click the `index.html` to see the website locally.
+Double click the `index.html` to see the website on your local computer.

 To keep the code formatting uniform, `black <https://black.readthedocs.io/en/stable/index.html>`_. is used to make the code styling as consistent as possible.
 The required dependencies are part of the develop requirements in the `setup.cfg` file,